mrismanaziz/Reforestation/README.md

-## What did the sea say to the sand?
-"We have to stop meeting like this."
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.